Reading: Applied Part 7. Specification CI: specification as an executable artifact

 Bad: > Coverage failed: missing REQ

-Problem: the reviewer does not know which requirement was orphaned and where to look.
-The error cannot be fixed without separate investigation.
+Problem: the reviewer does not know which requirement was orphaned or where to look.
+The error cannot be fixed without a separate investigation.

 Good: > requirements.md:42: REQ-014 has no reference in plan.md.
 Add a task with implements: REQ-014 to plan.md or remove the requirement.